 • Indoor Outdoor Jacuzzi and Showers

-Green walls and outdoor showers with a retractable roof make this indoor-outdoor jacuzzi experience a wellness dream.
-The qualities of this space are further exemplified by the natural finish wood along with slate floors for a prime example of earth elements in a healthy design.
+An outdoor jacuzzi experience a wellness dream.
+The qualities of this space are further exemplified by the natural finish wood along with privacy shrubs for a prime example of earth elements in a healthy design.

 • Green Walls Inside the Home

-Inside green walls are an incredible way to bring the outside in and create a healthier atmosphere in your home.
-This modern home employs cement walls, marble floors along with rustic wood walls and furniture frames.
+Inside green walls is an incredible way to bring the outside in and create a healthier atmosphere in your home.
+Many people enjoy this green solution in other rooms of their homes as well.
 Altogether, this room is a fantastic example of wellness architecture and interior design.

 When homes are designed with health and happiness in mind, everyone benefits.
 Whether you want to change a lot or add a few healthier design spaces in your home, continue to search for ways to bring a higher level of wellness into your home for the lasting and serene enjoyment of you, your family, and guests.